Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-While our cats often call the shots around the house, it’s best to not let them decide what foods they eat.
-If you want to keep your kitties healthy and happy, avoiding dangerous snacks like vanilla pudding is a great start.
-You’ll feel better about what your cat is eating and they will thank you for not offering them sweets that can hurt their tummies.
+While our cats often call the shots around the house, it’s best not to let them decide which foods they eat.
+If you want to keep your feline healthy and happy, avoiding dangerous snacks like vanilla pudding is a great start.
+You’ll feel better about what your cat is eating, and they will thank you for not offering them sweets that can hurt their tummies.

 Related Article: